 JPMorgan Chase’s $30 billion Racial Equity Commitment aims to help close the racial wealth gap and drive inclusive growth for historically underrepresented communities.
-This year-round commitment includes advancing Hispanic and Latino companies through relationships, business opportunities, financial solutions, resources and more.
+This includes advancing Hispanic and Latino companies through relationships, business opportunities, financial solutions, resources and more.

 Here, we’ve collected content to help Hispanic and Latino business owners drive growth, optimize operations and become better leaders.